zentrocdot/bcmathlibext/README.md

 # README

+> [!NOTE]
+> I am using GNU bc in the version 1.07.1.
+Bash version is GNU bash in the version 5.1.16.
+I am working in a Gnome Terminal which has the version 3.44.0 für GNOME 42.

 ## Prerequisites

 <p align="justify">The prerequistes for using mathlibext.bc is that the Basic Calculator <code>bc</code> is installed. bc is much more than a tool which can be used for some simple calculations in Bash. bc is a programming language.
 A good introduction can be found in [1].</p>